rassulamangeldi/one-click-openstack-infrastructure/README.md

 However, I guess it's possible to update it using helm values.
 Need to check

 - If there is an issue with Ansible playbook, you should first delete the failed k8s job.
 No workaround

+- Preconfigured docker image (reqs, vars, inventory, playbook) is used for Patroni ansible job.
+Can be done normally, if time allows to